balena-io/pinejs/docs/CustomServerCode.md

 #### getApiKeyPermissions(apiKey)
 This returns a promise that resolves to the api key permissions for the given apiKey

+#### getUserPermissionsForRole(roleName, userId)
+This returns a promise that resolves to the roleName permissions if the user given by userId has this role

 #### apiKeyMiddleware(req, res, next)
 This is a default `customApiKeyMiddleware`, which is useful to avoid having to create your own default one.